 Interactive calendars have become part of daily work life.
 These are often integrated into email clients like Outlook, while others, like Google Calendar and Apple Calendar (iCal) are available online as part of broader productivity suites and mobile ecosystems.

-Most companies rely on tools like Outlook or Google Calendar, which is why it’s fair to assume that sending a calendar invite via these platforms is enough.
+Most companies rely on tools like Google or Outlook Calendar, which is why it’s fair to assume that sending a calendar invite via these platforms is enough.
 However, it’s not.
 That approach might work in limited contexts, but these tools aren’t designed for internal comms at scale.

 Here’s where they fall short and miss the mark: